 Our law reform project Dismantling the Barriers to Reporting Sexual Assault focuses on barriers in the criminal justice system facing survivors of sexual assault.
 In our report We Are Here, survivors generously shared some of the factors that informed their decision of whether or not to report sexual assault to police, including concerns about being automatically disbelieved, blamed, or subjected to unwanted legal consequences as a result of reporting.

-These appeals will be heard by the Supreme Court of Canada on November 12, 2019.
-The BC Coalition will file its written argument (factum) by October 22, 2019.
+These appeals were heard by the Supreme Court of Canada on November 12, 2019.
+We await the court’s decision.